skkeeper/linux-clicky/README.md

 Run the main.py file and it will automaticly detect your keyboards and start *clickytty click*.

-**Because the way the script detects the keypresses (by tying itself to the event file in Linux, just like a keylogger would do) it requires root access**
+**Because of the way the script detects the keypresses (by tying itself to the event file in Linux, just like a keylogger would do) it requires root access**

 If you are worried about malicious code, the script is pretty small you can easily read it in five minutes, so feel free to.